MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 > [!NOTE]
 > This article applies to Microsoft Edge version 77 or later.

+## What if I need help with setting up Microsoft Edge or Internet Explorer mode?

+We offer various support options.
+If you have Microsoft Unified Support, you can reach out to that support service for help with the transition.
+There’s also [FastTrack](https://www.microsoft.com/en-us/fasttrack/microsoft-365/microsoft-edge?rtc=1), which is available at no extra charge to customers with 150 or more paid seats of Windows 10.

+We also recommend our Microsoft Edge + Internet Explorer mode [Getting Started guide](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RWEHMs) and our [IE mode blog series](https://techcommunity.microsoft.com/t5/windows-10/internet-explorer-to-microsoft-edge-with-ie-mode-blog-series/m-p/2617124).

 ## Common IE mode issues

 Use this section as a guide to help you troubleshoot and fix the two most common issues when moving to Microsoft Edge with IE mode.
 These issues are: